 Author’s note: The last sentence is important for Neuroendocrine Tumour awareness (i.e. Neuroendocrine Tumour of the Pancreas rather than Pancreatic Cancer).

 Carcinoma – Carcinomas are the most common grouping of cancer types.
 They are formed by epithelial cells, which are the cells that cover the inside and outside surfaces of the body.
 There are many types of epithelial cells, which often have a column-like shape when viewed under a microscope.
 By definition, Carcinomas are malignant.

 Author’s note: High Grade poorly differentiated NETs are deemed to be a ‘Carcinoma’ according to the most recent World Health Organisation (WHO) classification of Neuroendocrine Tumours (2017).
 You will have heard of some of the types of Carcinoma such as ‘Adenocarcinoma’ (incidentally, the term ‘Adeno’ simply means ‘gland’).

 Malignant – Cancerous.
 Malignant cells can invade and destroy nearby tissue and spread to other parts of the body.

 Benign – Not cancerous.
 Benign tumors may grow larger but do not spread to other parts of the body.

 Tumour (Tumor) – An abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 Tumors may be benign (not cancerous), or malignant (cancerous).
 Also called Neoplasm.

-Author’s Note: Neoplasm is interesting as this is the term frequently used by ENETS and NANETS in their technical documentation, sometimes as a term to cover all Neuroendocrine Grades (Tumour and Carcinoma).
+Author’s Note: Neoplasm is interesting as this is the term frequently used by ENETS and NANETS in their technical documentation, sometimes as a term to cover all Neuroendocrine grades of cancer (Tumor and Carcinoma).